 If you don't currently have a distributor, check out the provider directory to see preferred and recommended distributors that meet our standards for providing quality metadata and protecting against infringement.

-Note: If you want to submit music for playlist consideration, it must be unreleased and submitted early.
+Note: If you want to pitch music to our playlist editors, it must be unreleased and pitched early.
 It’s best to pick a distributor that allows you to set a release date at least a week in advance.

 Easy!
 Just request access to Spotify for Artists.

 Once your request is granted, your artist profile gets the verified check mark and you’ll have access to a dashboard of listening data!
 You’ll also be able to manage your profile’s images, story, and more.

 Your artist profile is your homepage on Spotify.
-It’s where all of your music and content lives.
+It’s where all your music lives.
 It’s also where fans can discover more about what’s happening with you—hear your newest releases, dig deeper with one of your playlists, find out where you’re touring, even buy your latest merch.

-For more info and tips on managing your profile, check out our artist guide.
+For more info on managing your profile, check out our artist guide.

-With Spotify for Artists, you can submit an upcoming, unreleased song for our team to discover and consider for editorial playlists.
+Use Spotify for Artists to pitch an upcoming, unreleased song to our playlist editors.
 We'll also add your pitched song to your followers' Release Radar playlists.

 - Log in to Spotify for Artists.

-- At the top of the Home tab, select SUBMIT FROM NEXT RELEASE.
+- At the top of Home, select PITCH FROM NEXT RELEASE.

 - Choose a song and fill out the info.
 The more info we get, the better chance it has.

 If your song doesn’t get picked right away, it may still be discovered later.
-Our editors are always looking for the hottest and freshest talent.
-You can make sure you stay on their radar by building your fanbase and engaging with your audience on Spotify (and beyond - through tours, festivals, and social media).
+You can make sure you stay on our editors' radar by building your fanbase and engaging with your audience on Spotify (and beyond - through tours, festivals, and social media).